 We would lay with her as she poked us in the eye, played with our hair, stuck her fingers in our mouth while we (more my husband) slept and she entertained herself until she was exhausted and fell asleep.

-ALL OF THESE METHODS WERE EPIC FAILS!
+ALL OF THESE METHODS FOR KEEPING OUR TODDLER IN HER OWN BED WERE EPIC FAILS!

-As stated before we had a consistent routine when we were in Talie’s room.
+We had a consistent routine when we were in Talie’s room.
 She knew what to expect.
 She looked forward to each part of this routine.
 After we said goodnight and left that was it.

 We walked out.
 It is crushing as a parent to do this, I get it… I have been there, but the extra hugs and songs after the initial tuck in defeat the whole purpose of getting them to stay in bed.
-You are establishing the fact that if they get up you will come in and give them the attention they want.
+When you do the extra stuff, you are establishing the idea that if they get up you will come in and give them the attention they want.

 You will do this until they stay in their bed.
 It might take an hour the first night, but the point is to be consistent.
-Do not after 15 minutes say this is not working and go and lay with them because you have now just established with your toddler that they can follow you out for 15 minutes and then you will give them exactly what they want when it is bedtime.
+Do not, I repeat, DO NOT just give in after 15 minutes say that it is not working and lay down with them because.
+If you do that, you have now just established with your toddler that they can follow you out for 15 minutes and then you will give them exactly what they want when it is bedtime.